The Boy with the Moon on his Forehead: Other tales

 Elwin collected a tale from the Pando people, in the Korba Zamindari, with the title The Raja of Kakarpur: the raja of Kakarpur is already married to six wives, but has yet to father a son.
 One day, he goes near a tank of water where the princess of Mahuapurgarh and six companion arrive to bathe.
 The seven girls play in the water and comment with one another what is prophesied for each of them: the princess, the seventh to speak, tells the others her fate is to be the seventh wife to a man and bear him "a son who would shine as brightly as the rays of the sun".
 He takes the princess by force to his kingdom and marries her.
 When the fabled boy is born to her, with skin shining as the light, the six other queens become very angry and refuse to talk to their husband unless he banishes the seventh queen from the palace with her son.
 The boy and his mother are banished to the jungle; the boy eventually separates from his mother and is reared by a sow, a she-dog and a mare.
 The six queens notice the boy is alive and, to torture him, feign illness and lie to the king that they need the liver of the sow and the she-dog.
 The mare escapes with the boy to the city of Bhuiharra, where he finds work as a potter's apprentice.
-During the Ekti festival, the princess and aher twenty handmaidens try to buy some red coloured pots from the boy, now a youth, but he says they are not ready.
+During the Ekti festival, the princess and her twenty handmaidens try to buy some red coloured pots from the boy, now a youth, but he says they are not ready.
 So he paints the 21 pots with a red paint made with red earth and his urine.
 The 21 girls drink water from the pot and become pregnant and give birth to a son each.
 The princess's father organizes a paternity test wherein the sons are to identify their father from all men in the realm.
 The children indicate the potter as their father, and he tells his life story to the king of Bhuiharra.